arananet/Tapuino-Reloaded/README.md

 | SD1           | TF-HOLDER               | TF-PULL                        |

 # Changes
-v1.1 Fixed drill holes on the gerbers files because some gerber viewers do not shows correctly.
+v1.1 Fixed drill holes on the gerbers files because some gerber viewers do not show them correctly.